brendon/dragonfly-docs/_posts/0000-01-05-imagemagick.md

 '400x300+50+100'  # crop from the point 50,100 with width, height 400,300
 {% endhighlight %}

-You can optionally pass the format as a second argument
+You can optionally specify the output format or specify a single frame/page (e.g. for gifs/pdfs) to work on
 {% highlight ruby %}
-image.thumb('40x30', 'jpg')
+image.thumb('40x30', 'format' => 'jpg', 'frame' => 0)
 {% endhighlight %}

 ### Encode